• 23 minutes 11 seconds

 The centrepiece of this episode is the Irish Famine — and Soyer's response to it.
 In 1847 he travelled to Dublin, set up soup kitchens capable of feeding thousands of people a day, and developed recipes specifically designed to provide maximum nutrition from minimum resources.
 It is one of the most remarkable acts of humanitarian cooking in history, and it sits alongside his work in the Crimean War — where he followed Florence Nightingale to the front, redesigned the field kitchens that were making soldiers sick, and invented portable cooking equipment that the British army used for the next century.

 This is a revisited episode — updated, expanded and brought back because the story of Alexis Soyer deserves to be heard by as many people as possible.
 He is one of the most important figures in the history of French and British food culture, and one of the most unjustly forgotten.
-By the time this episode is over, you will understand exactly why he matters — an
+By the time this episode is over, you will understand exactly why he matters — and you will not forget his name again.

 Send us Fan Mail